PaddlePaddle/Paddle/tools/manylinux1/README.md

 REPO=[yourrepo] ./build_all.sh
 ```

-## Build PaddlePaddle by the spcified Python ABI
+## Build PaddlePaddle for the different Python ABIs

-Choice one of the following Python ABI and set the correct environment variables.
+Choose one of the following Python ABI and set the correct environment variables.

 - cp27-cp27m